Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Conclusions

 To further investigate the nature of these blocks, we constructed Lagrangian composites of 2-meter temperature, Z500, and IVT for both retrograding and upstream blocks.
 Regardless of the blocking index used, we find that upstream blocks are typically associated with stronger temperature anomalies and enhanced meridional moisture transport compared to retrograding blocks.
 Notably, these thermodynamic anomalies begin developing up to three days before the blocking onset, suggesting a critical preconditioning role of moisture advection.
+Moreover, composite plots of the total precipitation during and before blocking onset show similar anomalies (see Supplementary Material, Fig.~S1), implying latent heat release by the advected moist air masses.
 These results agree with previous studies by \citet{pfahl2015importance} and \citet{hauser2024life}, which highlighted the influence of latent heat and moist processes on blocking formation and persistence.
 Specifically, \citet{pfahl2015importance} argue that latent heat release associated with the upward transport of air from low levels contributes significantly to the upper-troposphere blocking anticyclone.
-Consequently, changes in atmospheric moisture content of the atmosphere in a warmer climate are crucial for assessing future blocking trends.
-Similarly, \citet{hauser2024life} found that the amplification of Greenland blocking through moist processes occurs earlier in upstream blocks than in retrograding blocks, suggesting a more dominant role of moisture in upstream blocks development.
-Our composite analysis confirms these findings, revealing that thermodynamic anomalies and high-latitude moisture advection develop several days prior to the onset of upstream blocking events.
+Similarly, \citet{hauser2024life} found that the amplification of Greenland blocking through moist processes occurs earlier in upstream blocks than in retrograding blocks, suggesting a more dominant role of moisture in upstream block development.
+Our composite analysis confirms these findings, revealing that thermodynamic anomalies and moisture advection into the high latitudes develop several days prior to the onset of upstream blocking events.